The programme of the University:Future Festival is divided into eight thematic tracks:

 The track on digital sovereignty, standards, data protection and law

 How can we as individuals, institutions and as a society shape the digital transformation in a sovereign manner – and not become the object of “alternativeless” platforms and providers?
-This is the question posed by the track Data.
+This is the question we ask by the track Data.

 The term digital sovereignty refers to many areas – including data sovereignty, technological sovereignty and governance structures.
 Have we already slipped into technological dependency in higher education and if so, how can we change this?
 How can we maintain data sovereignty and still use it effectively and efficiently?
 What software, services and standards do we have and need?
-These and other questions are addressed in the track Data.
+We will try to answer these and other questions in the track Data.

 The track on diversity and accessibility

 How do we create educational equity?
-This question is addressed by the Inclusivity track.
+We address this question by the Inclusivity track.
 It deals with all levels of diversity, accessibility and access to education.

-The Inclusivity track addresses one of the defining debates of our time: traditional social roles and patterns are increasingly being called into question.
-The question of equity is being discussed anew – among other things in relation to gender, (perceived) ethnicity, social status, sexual identity, physical characteristics and many other things.
+The Inclusivity track addresses one of the defining debates of our time ans question traditional social roles and patterns.
+We have to discuss the question of equity anew – among other things in relation to gender, (perceived) ethnicity, social status, sexual identity, physical characteristics and many other things.
 Diversity must become normality in academic education – but how do we create this concretely?
 The digitalisation push forced by Covid-19 has improved some things in this area, but also revealed new problems.
 The Inclusivity track discusses these questions.